The Common Program of the People's Republic of China 1949-1954

 Article 6 of the Common Program

-Mao Zedong (1927) writes in his ‘Report on an Investigation of the Hunan Peasant Movement.’ about the position of Chinese women.
+Mao Zedong (1927) wrote in his ‘Report on an Investigation of the Hunan Peasant Movement.’ about the position of Chinese women.
 "A man in China is usually subjected to the domination of three systems of authority: (1) the state system (political authority), ranging from the national, provincial and county government down to that of the township; (2) the den system (clan authority), ranging from the central ancestral temple and its branch temples down to the head of the household; and (3) the supernatural system (religious authority), … As for women, in addition to being dominated by these three systems of authority, they are also dominated by the men (the authority of the husband)."
-The CCP committed itself at the second Congress in 1922 to women’s liberation as an integral part of the revolution.
-Later on, during the Japanese war, the position of women is still linked to the ‘four systems’ of authority.
-In our view, mobilising women to participate in the war is the basic task of the current women’s movement.
-However, if we are to increase women’s enthusiasm for participating in the war and want to enable them to participate spontaneously and self-consciously, then we have no option but to take appropriate steps to remove their feudal fetters, raise their social position, protect their personal interests and improve their lives.42

-Mao Zedong articulates in his preface in the first edition of "Women of new China" ("Women of China" first appeared in Yan’an on June 1, 1939), the guiding principle that the emancipation of women has to meet.
+Mao Zedong articulated in his preface in the first edition of "Women of new China" ("Women of China" first appeared in Yan’an on June 1, 1939), the guiding principle that the emancipation of women has to meet.
 "Unite and take part in production and political activity to improve the economic and political status of women."
-This preface is in line with the CC decision taken on December 28, 1948, about women work in the rural areas in the “liberated” Regions.
+This preface was in line with the CC decision taken on December 28, 1948, about women work in the rural areas in the “liberated” Regions.
 "The orientation of women’s work in the liberated areas should still be based on mobilizing and organizing women for an active part in production."

 During the period of land reform, women were encouraged to share their grievances.
 The objective behind mobilizing women to voice their bitterness was to provoke political awareness and empowerment.
-By engaging in the act of expressing grievances, the aim of the organizers was for women to understand that 'land reform meant the overthrow of landlords who exploited the peasants.
-In essence, it was the desire of impoverished people to become their own masters.'
-It becomes evident that the mobilization had two primary goals: the first focused on highlighting 'exploitation,' while the second centred on the peasants' ambition to not only eradicate economic exploitation but also to empower themselves and assert their political rights as a collective.
+By engaging in the act of expressing grievances, the aim of the organizers was for women to understand that land reform meant the overthrow of landlords who exploited the peasants.
+In essence, it was the desire of impoverished people to become their own masters.
+It is evident that the mobilization had two primary goals: the first focused on highlighting 'exploitation', while the second centred on the peasants' ambition to not only eradicate economic exploitation but also to empower themselves and assert their political rights as a collective.
 Therefore, the specific grievances expressed by women would ultimately be directed by the organizers of this bitterness-sharing towards a collective class awareness.

 See Timeline